If your data doesn’t exist in at least three places, your data doesn’t exist.

 Then there’s the numerous websites I’ve created, the hundreds of thousands of words of content, graphic design files, videos, music and everything else.

-Backing up to DropBox is something you can do, but the free version is limited.
-USB flash drives are good for day to day data transfer but space is limited.
+Backing up to DropBox or Google Drive is always an option, but the free versions of these are limited.
+USB flash drives are good for day to day data transfer but storage space on these thumb-sized drives might not be enough.

-The amount of data we’re all creating is something many of us don’t give much consideration to.
+The amount of data we’re all creating, every day, is something many of us don’t give much consideration to.
 Where will it all go?

 My External Storage Drive

 Consider investing in an external hard drive to avoid any data loss drama.
-You don’t need to spend a fortune.
+You don’t need to spend a fortune but you do need to make regular copies of all your files and folders.

-The Seagate Expansion 2TB backup drive is a USB 3.0 device and is inexpensive (Affiliate link).
+The Seagate Expansion 2TB backup drive (Amazon UK and Amazon USA) is a USB 3.0 solid state hard disk with a lead and plug to power it.

 Having this hardware is more about piece of mind.
 You want to run your business with confidence, knowing that if something happens to your computer, it’s all backed up.